AnotherSadGit/azurefunctions.blobtrigger/README.md

 In addition, when you publish your project you're publishing all the functions within it, not just a single function.

 ### local.settings.json and Git
-By default the local.settings.json file, containing the versions of the Application settings used when running locally in Visual Studio, is EXCLUDED from the Git repository by a local .gitignore file that generated automatically when the project is created in Visual Studio.
+By default the local.settings.json file, containing the versions of the Application settings used when running locally in Visual Studio, is EXCLUDED from the Git repository by a local .gitignore file that's generated automatically when the project is created in Visual Studio.

 ### Viewing Settings in the Azure Portal
 To view the Application settings browse to the Function App and, from the LH blade menu, Settings section, select Configuration.